TheHaeckelSociety/Athenia-api/UPGRADE.md

 ## 0.22.0

-Very simple updat!
+Very simple update!
 This simply adds the `last_iteration_content` as an appending field to the article model.

 ## 0.21.0